 These innovations include new technologies, organisational arrangements or modes of behaviour that are expected to improve energy efficiency and/or reduce energy demand.

-The centre uses the multi-level perspective as conceptual background, but also mobilises insights from:
+The centre uses the multi-level perspective as a conceptual background, but also mobilises insights from:

 - consumption studies

 Research addresses low-energy innovations in housing, transport and energy.

 - Frank Geels (Lead)

 - Geels, F. (2014), ‘A critical appraisal of sustainable consumption and production research’, International Conference on Sustainability Transitions, Utrecht, Netherlands, 27-29 August

 - Geels, F. (2014), Co-organiser of international expert workshop (30 participants) on Incumbent-Challenger Interactions in Energy Transitions, Stuttgart, 22-23 September